splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

 {{% /tab %}}
 {{< /tabs >}}

 This extension provides exporters the ability to queue data to disk in the event that exporter is unable to send data to the configured endpoint.

-In order to configure the extension, you will need to update to include the following information in the `/etc/otelcol-contrib/config.yaml` file:
+In order to configure the extension, you will need to update your config to include the information below.
+First, be sure to create a /tmp/otel-data directory and give it read/write permissions:

 ```yaml
 extensions: